munificent/craftinginterpreters/book/representing-code.md

 We're smart language hackers, right?
 Let's go meta.
 Instead of tediously hand-writing each class definion, field declaration, constructor, and initializer, we'll hack together a little <span name="python">script</span> that does it for us.
-It has a desription of each tree type -- its name and fields -- and it prints out the Java code needed to define a class with that name and state.
+It has a description of each tree type -- its name and fields -- and it prints out the Java code needed to define a class with that name and state.